DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 .embedded-demo({ "path": "chart-basic/combination-series", "showThemeSelector": true })

-Plugin's dependencies should be declared before the plugin.
+Plugin dependencies should be declared before the plugin.
 For example, the `Stack` plugin depends on series plugins.
 If several series should be stacked, declare their plugins before `Stack`.
 This also applies to plugins that extend the functionality of other plugins.
 For example, a plugin that extends the `EventTracker`'s functionality should be declared after the `EventTracker`.

 NOTE: Refer to the plugin's reference for information on its dependencies.